 However, there are areas for further improvement in relation to corporate governance under the Company Law.
-It is often argued that some of those provisions in the Company Law are drafted in a manner which is too abstract and which has rendered their enforcement difficult.
-Sometimes, these have given the court considerable discretion in the application of the relevant provisions in the Company Law, which has created some uncertainties in the enforcement and observation of good corporate governance practice.
+It is often argued that some of those provisions in the Company Law are drafted in a manner that is too abstract and that has rendered their enforcement difficult.
+Sometimes, these have given the courts considerable discretion in the application of the relevant provisions in the Company Law, which has created some uncertainties in the enforcement and observation of good corporate governance practice.

 As China continues with its rapid economic development, the National People's Congress and the State Council will address these areas for improvement.
-In addition, the Supreme People's Court has often taken the step of issuing interpretations of laws for application by first-instance and intermediate people's courts to resolve unclear topics.
-Given the size of the national economy and the complexity of China's bureaucracy, such improvements are not likely to come about rapidly.
+In addition, the Supreme People's Court has often taken the step of issuing interpretations of laws for application by first instance and intermediate people's courts to resolve unclear topics.
+Given the size of the national economy and the complexity of China's bureaucracy, these improvements are not likely to come about rapidly.

-There is also a trend to uniform the special corporate governance rules for the foreign-invested companies with the general rules provided in the Company Law.
+There is also a trend to harmonise the special corporate governance rules for foreign-invested companies with the general rules provided in the Company Law.
 For example, there is no clear stipulation on a WFOE's highest authority in law.
-Before the 2006 Company Law Amendments, the government approval and registration authorities in China were of the view that WFOEs should follow the rules for EJVs and CJVs and thus the Articles of Association of a WFOE are required to provide that its board of director is the highest authority.
-After the 2006 Company Law Amendments, however, as a demonstration of the trend to uniform the rules governing the foreign investment companies and the general rules in the Company Law, the shareholders' meeting is required to be set out as the highest authority of WFOE in its Articles of Association.
-Such trend is being demonstrated by more and more legislation initiatives - such as the issuance of the draft Foreign Investment Law by the Ministry of Commerce on 19 January 2015 (Draft Foreign Investment Law) with the purpose of reforming the whole foreign investment administration regime.
-According to the Draft Foreign Investment Law, there should be no exceptional rules for the corporate governance of foreign investment companies three years after it becomes effective.
-The law is still in the draft form, but is expected to be promulgated within two or three years after more rounds of deliberations.
+Before the 2006 Company Law Amendments, the government approval and registration authorities in China were of the view that WFOEs should follow the rules for EJVs and CJVs and thus the articles of association of a WFOE are required to provide that its board of directors is the highest authority.
+After the 2006 Company Law Amendments, however, as a demonstration of the trend to harmonise the rules governing foreign investment companies and the general rules in the Company Law, the shareholders' meeting is required to be set out as the highest authority of the WFOE in its articles of association.
+This trend can be seen in the proliferation of legislation initiatives, such as the issuance of the draft Foreign Investment Law by the MOFCOM on 19 January 2015 (Draft Foreign Investment Law) with the purpose of reforming the whole foreign investment administration regime.
+According to the Draft Foreign Investment Law, there should be no exceptional rules for the corporate governance of foreign investment companies after it becomes effective.
+The Law is still in draft form at present.
+Another example is the Interim Administrative Measures for Record-Filing of Establishment and Alteration of Foreign-Invested Enterprises issued by the MOFCOM on 8 October 2016, which sets forth provisions regarding the applicability of record filing, record-filing procedures, supervision and inspection, legal liability, etc., to implement the new record-filing reform introduced in October 2016, as mentioned above.